webTronex/odoo-docker-compose/README.md

 │   ├── run.sh
 │   └── docker-addons.yml
 └── README.md

 Support
 For issues and feature requests, please open an issue.

-yaml
-Copy
-Edit

 ---

 ### docker-addons.yml

-This file is the same for each Odoo branch.
+This file is identical for each Odoo branch.
 It provides a centralized addons configuration that you can use by mounting a shared addons directory into the Odoo container.
-Edit as needed.
+Adjust as needed.

 ```yaml
 version: '3'